 Humans are broken.
 All of us.
 We are all broke in our own unique way.
 Some more than others but nevertheless broke we are.
 Even the richest entrepreneurs and successful sports stars have flaws somewhere in their character.

 Look at Tiger Woods.
-Look at the countless celebrities that have found fame and fortune but did not develop the mindset to cope.
+Look at the countless celebrities who found fame and fortune but failed to develop the mindset to cope with all they bring.

 If we focus on one part of life and are good at it we use it to form our identity and mask the unsavoury parts of our character.